withrvr/Strivers-SDE-Sheet-Challenge/19. Pair Sum/readme.md

-# Day 3 : Arrays Part-III
+# Day 3 : Arrays Part-IV

 - can be solve using sort -> two pointer ... also